custom-components/pyscript/docs/configuration.rst

   Starting with version ``2.0.0``, pyscript uses the new decorator subsystem by default.
   If you run into a problem in the new implementation, you can temporarily set ``legacy_decorators: true`` to switch back to the legacy subsystem.
+This setting takes effect only after restarting Home Assistant.
 If you do that, please also file a bug report in the `GitHub issue tracker <https://github.com/custom-components/pyscript/issues>`__ so the problem can be fixed.

 - Add files with a suffix of ``.py`` in the folder ``<config>/pyscript``.
 - Restart HASS after installing pyscript.